albertyeh199909/Loop-Mania-Group-Project/assumptions.md

 **Miscellaneous:**
 - Classes and their methods given to us is working as intended
 - Frontend classes along with simple getters and setters are not included for coverage
+- Campfire has a radius of 1
+- Adjacent tiles include diagonal neighbors